jdlph/shortest-path-algorithms/README.md

-# shortest-path-problem
+# Shortest-Path Problem

-This project is to demonstrate implementations and applications of shortest-path (SP) algorithms (mainly label-correcting algorithms).
+This project is to demonstrate implementations and applications of shortest-path (SP) algorithms (mainly modified label-correcting (MLC) algorithms).

 It will include the following sub-projects.